 One of the most highly valued RM best practices among innovative, global high-tech companies is using codeBeamer ALM.
 Our clients, including Daimler, LG, Samsung, Medtronic, and others, have realized that they can’t afford to manage their requirements using unstructured, error-prone, cumbersome ways.
 Instead, they opted for eliminating waste, cutting complexity, and automating collaboration in a fully controlled way using our advanced Application Lifecycle Management solution.

-To learn more about reshaping your requirements management processes, join our webinar on 11 Jan 2017:
+To learn more about reshaping your requirements management processes, watch our webinar from 1 Feb 2017: